pietrushnic/old_blog/source/_posts/2013-03-30-yet-another-quick-build-of-arm-unknown-linux-gnueabi.markdown

 about building `arm-unknown-linux-gnueabi` toolchain.
 Last post was pretty popular, so definitely this is direction I should follow :).
-I will not repeat myself, so if you encounter any problems please check last post, section with know problems or RTFM.
+I will not repeat myself, so if you encounter any problems please check last post, section with known problems in crosstool-ng `doc/` directory or RTFM.
 Let's begin:

 ### Get the latest crosstool-ng ###

 As usual I'm trying to use latest version possible.
-Following the page:
+Following the crosstool-ng page:
 ```
 hg clone http://crosstool-ng.org/hg/crosstool-ng
 cd crosstool-ng
 ./bootstrap
 ```
-At the time of writing this article my changeset was 3200:0fc56e62cecf 16 Mar 2013, two weeks old.
+At the time of writing this article my changeset was `3200:0fc56e62cecf` 16 Mar 2013, two weeks old.

 ### Installation ###

-I prefer to use local directory for ct-ng in case it will change in feature I will not need to mess with `/usr` subsystem.
-Tryin' to keep it clean when I can.
+I prefer to use local directory for `ct-ng` in case it will change in feature I will not need to mess with `/usr` subsystem.
+Simply tryin' to keep it clean when I can.

 ```
 mkdir $HOME/ct-ng